 Mediobanca SGR has identified certain exclusion requisites that must be met.
-The company's commitment is to not knowingly invest in equity and bond issuers, whose business is contrary to Mediobanca Group's values and could therefore expose the SGR to serious reputational risks.
+The company's commitment is to not knowingly invest, based on the information available, in equity and bond issuers, whose business is contrary to the Mediobanca Group's values and could therefore expose the SGR to serious reputational risks.
 Particularly, it is not possible to make direct investments in: